learn-co-curriculum/precollege-intro-software-engineering-track/day-05/lectures/object-orientation/LAB-SUGGESTIONS.md

 + `Garden Gnome` - Students LOVE this lab.
 This lab has students practice basic OO syntax by building a Gnome class.

++ `Rivers` - Object Orientation is super cool because it's a way to describe the real world in code.
+For students that love science, and are interested in the ways in which coding intersects different disciplines, this is a great lab for them.

 + `Detention Lab` - This lab has students practice basic OO syntax.

 + `My Pets` - This lab is scaffolded to increase in complexity.
 Students build out four different classes Dog, Cat, Fish, Owner.